 - Sponsored (0036P and 0136P)

-- For Cloud Service Provider (CSP), contact your partner
+- For Cloud Service Provider (CSP), see the Partner Center or contact your partner directly.

 You can also query pricing information using the Azure retail prices API to query for information about Spot pricing.
 The